sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ![Favourite Showcase](./imgs/favourite_list.png)

+### Sort Loras

+There are options to sort your loras either alphabetically or by the latest changed file.
+You can also remove the path information to keep the loader clean.
+Do note that if you remove the path information and have two loras with the same filename in different paths it will not be able to differentiate them.

 ## Text Highlighting

 Text in the copy/paste textbox will be highlighted when the text is in parentheses.
 You can change the colors of the highlighting by changing the `[Sn0w] Custom Textbox Colors` setting, there should be one either rgb `rgb(0, 0, 0)` or hex `#000000` color per line.
 You can choose to either do the highlighting by the strength of the text or the nested level it is in.